pablop16n/web-docs-scorer/README.md

 #### src/docscorer/configuration/language_adaption/extract_ratios.py

 This script extracts the median ratios of numbers, punctuation and singular characters which are used to process the [language adaption](#adaptating-subscores-to-different-languages) from a sample of documents.
+This works as a ‘model’ for WDS.
+Its purpose is to create a CSV containing data from a sample of texts that are intended to be representative, diverse, and comparable.
+By default, the CSV we generated using data from HPLT v1.2 is located at _/src/docscorer/configurations/language_adaption/medians_language.csv_ for default use, but this script can be used to create one that better fits specific needs.
 The input data must consist in a jsonl file for every language with the structure of HPLT 1.2v.
-The selected data must be representative, diverse and comparable.

 #### Parameters